frconor-ebook/meditations/_posts/2025-04-21-divine-mercy-sunday.md

 God\'s mercy is greater than His justice and He\'s given us the great sacrament of mercy---Confession---a key part of our apostolate, to bring souls to experience the mercy of God.

-John Paul II, in the "*Splendor of Truth*", a marvelous encyclical that he wrote, talks about Mary as the Mother of Mercy.
-"Mary is the Mother of Mercy," he says, "because her Son, Jesus Christ, was sent by the Father as the revelation of God\'s mercy.
-Christ came not to condemn but to forgive, to show mercy.
+John Paul II, in the "Splendor of Truth," a marvelous encyclical that he wrote, talks about Mary as the Mother of Mercy.
+"Mary is the Mother of Mercy," he says, "because her Son, Jesus Christ, was sent by the Father as the revelation of God\'s mercy (*cf*.
+John 3:16-18).
+Christ came not to condemn but to forgive, to show mercy (*cf*.
+Matt.
+9:13).

-"The greatest mercy of all is found in His being in our midst and calling us to meet Him and to confess, with Peter, that He is 'the Son of the living God' (Matt.
+"The greatest mercy of all is found in his being in our midst and calling us to meet him and to confess, with Peter, that he is 'the Son of the living God' (Matt.
 16:16).
-No human sin can erase the mercy of God, or prevent Him from unleashing all His triumphant power, if only we call upon Him.
+No human sin can erase the mercy of God, or prevent him from unleashing all his triumphant power, if only we call upon him. ...

-"Mary is also the Mother of Mercy because it is to her that Jesus entrusts His Church and all humanity.
-At the foot of the Cross, when she accepts John as her son, when she asks, together with Christ, forgiveness from the Father for those who do not know what they are doing (cf. Luke 23:34), Mary experiences\...the universality of God\'s love, which opens her heart and enables her to embrace the entire human race.
+"Mary is also the Mother of Mercy because it is to her that Jesus entrusts his Church and all humanity.
+At the foot of the Cross, when she accepts John as her son, when she asks, together with Christ, forgiveness from the Father for those who do not know what they are doing (*cf*.
+Luke 23:34), Mary experiences\...the universality of God\'s love, which opens her heart and enables her to embrace the entire human race.
 Thus Mary becomes Mother of each and every one of us" and she becomes "the radiant sign and inviting model of the moral life."

 Mary, may you help us to proclaim the mercy of God just like you did "according to the promise he made to our ancestors of his mercy to Abraham and to his descendants forever.
-His mercy is from generation to generation."
+His mercy is from generation to generation" (Luke 1:55,50).

 Mary, Mother of Mercy, pray for us.